Packing List

 You will receive two GRI Volunteer t-shirts on arrival.
 Whilst there is not a strict dress code for volunteers, you will be expected to follow our basic uniform requirements.
 It is requested that you wear earthy colours on camp, firstly due to the dust and secondly so it is clear that you are on duty to all personnel on camp.
-Out of respect for the Zambian culture we also request you to wear trousers not shorter than knee length.
+Out of respect for the Zambian culture we also request you to wear shorts or skirts not shorter than knee length.
 Bright colours are not encouraged in the bush as they stand out to wildlife, reducing your chances of spotting animals, and may startle the orphaned elephants.

 If you are buying new shoes, please ensure they are comfortable and that they are worn in before you come out so that you avoid uncomfortable blisters.